 Of the minimum 124 hours required for graduation, no more than eight hours may be physical education and/or dance activity courses.
-Exceptions to the maximum of eight hours are made for students majoring or minoring in Exercise & Sports Science or Dance, and must be approved by the head of the Department of Health and Physical Education and by the Vice President for Academic Programs or the Registrar.
-When the general education/ physical education requirement is met, any additional physical education activity course taken for a grade is counted in the quality point ratio.
+Exceptions to the maximum of eight hours are made for students majoring or minoring in Exercise & Sports Science or Dance, and must be approved by the head and by the Academic Vice President or the Registrar.
+When the general education/physical education requirement is met, any additional physical education activity course taken for a grade is counted in the quality point ratio.